altdeep/causalML/syllabus.md

 **Topics**

 * Thinking about and modeling the data generating process
-* Causal and anti-causal machine learning
 * Modeling uncertainty and model promiscuity
+* Directed graphs, causalility, and anti-causal machine learning
 * Model iteration through falsification
 * Examples from natural and social science
 * Deep generative models